IME NSW CTP claims: what doctors look for

 The Role of the IME Report in Your Claim

-Following the appointment, the specialist will write a comprehensive medicolegal report.
+Following the appointment, the specialist will write a medicolegal report.
 This report is sent back to the party that requested the examination.
+It may address diagnosis, causation, treatment, work capacity, threshold injury, whole person impairment, prognosis, or whether a requested service is reasonable and necessary.

-If the insurer makes an adverse decision based on an IME report that you and your treating doctors strongly disagree with, you have the right to challenge that decision.
-The IME report is just one piece of evidence.
-It is not the final word.
-You can dispute the insurer's decision by:
+If the insurer makes an adverse decision based on an IME report that you and your treating doctors strongly disagree with, the IME report is not automatically the final word.
+Start by identifying the exact problem: incorrect accident history, missing scans, overlooked treatment notes, misunderstood work duties, or conclusions that do not match the clinical evidence.

 Frequently asked questions

-- 8. What happens if I miss the appointment?
+- What if I cannot attend the IME appointment?